HARSHAL732001/HARSHAL732001/README.md

 <h3 align="center">A passionate Cloud Engineer and DevOps enthusiast by heart...</h3>

 ## About Me:
-<br>◾ I'm currently pursuing my Bachelor of Engineering in Information Technology.<br>◾ A passionate Cloud Engineer and DevOps enthusiast by heart... <br>◾ 📫 How to reach me **harshthakare70@gmail.com**
+<br>◾ I'm currently pursuing my Bachelor of Engineering in Information Technology.<br>◾ A passionate OpenShift Engineer and DevOps enthusiast by heart... <br>◾ 📫 How to reach me **harshthakare70@gmail.com**

 ## 🌐 Socials: